PhilipMacCormack/SnakeMake_Clouard_et_al_2022_w_noise/README.md

 This script allows the pipeline to wait for the results from the call to sbatch in rule prophaser.
 The script enters a loop and exits only once the output folder prophaser has the expected number of files.

 ##### GT_2_GT_DS_GP.py
-This script is used by the rule for_evaluate_prophaser and changes the format of the Prophaser output file IMP.chr20.pooled.imputed.vcf to become like that of the corresponding output file of Beagle. this is to make the file compatible with scripts that evaluates the imputation quality for both Prophaser and Beagle.
+This script is used by the rule for_evaluate_prophaser and changes the format of the Prophaser output file IMP.chr20.pooled.imputed.vcf to become like that of the corresponding output file of Beagle.
+This is to make the file compatible with scripts that evaluates the imputation quality for both Prophaser and Beagle.

-## File structure
-The pipeline requires a folder named Output in the same folder. this folder is requiered to have the subfolders; beagle, evaluate_beagle, evaluate_beagle, evaluate_prophaser, for_evaluate_prophaser, for_prophaser, pooling, prophaser, quantiles, splitting

 ## Environment
-The pipeline uses two different environment-files depending on the rule: environ2.yaml, environ3.yaml
+The pipeline uses two different environment-files depending on the rule: environ2.yaml, environ3.yaml.
+Both files were created by exporting conda environments.
+These environments were created with python/3.9.5 and for each of these environments, their own set of packages were installed.
+The packages installed in the environment that exports to environ2.yaml are in order of installation numpy, scipy, pandas, pysam.
+The equivalent for environ3.yaml is pandas, scipy, joblib, pysam, matplotlib.
+The full list of dependencies can be found in the yaml file of respective environment.